 Sing along with Dan and Rachel to "When the Rain Comes Down" or one of our favorites, "Peace Like a River"

 There are so many ways to explore STEM concepts using music and movement.
 We would love to hear some ideas from you!
-Stay tuned next month as we learn all about photosynthesis!
+Read the second part of our series on exploring STEM curriculum through music, yoga and mindfulness — this time as we learn all about photosynthesis!